Cooking The Perfect Pot Roast

 - Heat the oil in a Dutch oven over medium high heat.
 Sprinkle roast with salt and pepper.
 Add roast to the pan and sear all sides, about 3-5 minutes each side.
 When all sides of the roast are browned, carefully remove it from the pan and set aside on a plate.

-- Reduce the heat to medium and add the onion slices.
+Reduce the heat to medium and add the onion slices.
 Sauté until the onions are tender and the browned bits are deglazed, about 8 minutes.
-Add a little extra wine here to help deglaze if needed.
+Add the mushrooms and garlic (can be whole or cut into large chunks).
+Cook for about 5 more minutes, stirring frequently.

-- Return the roast to the pan and add the wine, broth, garlic, thyme, rosemary and bay leaf.
+Return the roast to the pan and add broth, thyme, rosemary and bay leaf.
 Bring to a simmer, cover, and place in the oven.
 Bake for 1 1/2 hours.

 - Carefully pull the Dutch oven out of the oven and add the carrots and potatoes.
 Cover, then return to the oven and bake for 1 hour.